Last updated on

 Translation rates are generally quoted in dollars or euros per word or per standard size page.
 Since public documents tend to be structurally standardized and fairly uniform, the price is usually quoted per page (normally 250 words) or per certain type of a document (e.g., for a birth certificate or a university diploma/degree).

-The typical price range for a certified translation into German is 0.12 – 0.30 dollars (or 0.11 – 0.27 euros) per word (as of February 2024) which is about 30-75 dollars (or 28-68 euros) per standard size page (250 words).
-This is, for obvious reasons, a little more than for a non-certified translation.
-The price range is quite wide as the cost of a certified translation into German depends on several factors such as the original language of the document, the type of document and its text difficulty, the location where the translation will be made and any editing requirements.
+The typical price range for a certified translation into German is 0.12 – 0.30 dollars (or 0.11 – 0.27 euros) per word (worldwide averages as of May 2025) which is about 30-75 dollars (or 28-68 euros) per standard size page (250 words).
+The rates in Germany are generally higher, resulting in the price range of 40-80 euros (45-90 dollars) per page.
+It goes without saying that a certified translation costs more than a non-certified translation.
+The aforementioned price ranges are quite wide as the cost of a certified translation into German depends on several factors such as the original language of the document, the type of document and its text difficulty, the location where the translation is made and any editing requirements.

 Preparing Your Documents for Translation